• Skip to primary navigation

 Hammer Strength makes plate loaded exercise equipment, as opposed to a pin-stack style of machine.
 I specify in my training videos which brand a piece of equipment is, because they all feel a little different.

-And, specifically for my local clients and me, Big Tex Gym has an abundant variety of machines.
+This is me ⬆️ and, specifically for my local clients and me, Big Tex Gym has an abundant variety of machines.
 They all work slightly differently, and I like my clients to know the difference for themselves.

 Hammer Strength in particular feels good.
 The plates move easily with no cable to run along.
 The motion feels natural, like it’s just you and gravity working together.
 I don’t work for or rep Hammer Strength; I’ve just generally always liked the feel of their machines.